badjeff/olliebella/README.md

 - NOT for beginner.
 Requiring IQ 120+ and experience of building at least one pointing peripheral on [ZMK](https://github.com/zmkfirmware/zmk).
 - should inspect CAD file (Fusion360 archive file, or STEP file) before puzzling
 - lens-to-surface distance is ~2.4mm (+/-0.2mm) by design.
 Assuming all mouse feet is ~0.65mm tall.
-- thickless of shell could be adjusable in Fusion360 timeline. default thickless as 1.2mm, down to 1.0mm is the minimum tested and works for FDM printing.
+- thickless of shell could be adjusable in Fusion360 timeline. default thickless as 1.1mm, thick it up to 1.2mm would be easier to print and gain ~0.5g, down to 1.0mm is the minimum tested and works for FDM printing.
 - TWO sensor position option available.
   | center | rear |
   |-|-|